Updated: Apr 14

-There are a variety of Mica Powders, Pigment Powders & mixes of both, & hopefully the information below can help when determining what you want to use on a project.
+There are a variety of Mica Powders, Pigment Powders & mixes of both, & hopefully the information below can help when determining what you want to use, when adding to your various resin projects.

 Sometimes mica powders & pigment powders terminology gets used interchangeably.
 But they’re actually not the same thing.
-Powders are pigments or mica powder (which are particles that will be suspended in the medium, such as is used with resin or various acrylic mediums).
+Powders are pigments or mica powder or a mix of both, (which are particles that will be suspended in the medium, such as is used with resin or various acrylic mediums).

 Mica is sparkly.
 Pigment powder itself, is matte.
 They behave differently.
 But they’re also sometimes mixed together in the same package to achieve different looks.
 And that can mean the powder you bought won’t work quite the same as you expect.
 If it’s has more Mica, it will colour less then if it has more pigment added.